tasseb/posh-exchange-tools/README.md

 # posh-exchange-tools
-Module Powershell de cmdlet pour l'administration d'Exchange et AD Hello World, I am following the GitHub guide for the creation of my first repository...
+Module Powershell de cmdlet pour l'administration d'Exchange et AD.
+Hello World, I am following the GitHub guide for the creation of my first repository...
 Sorry for english people but I wrote comments in french for this one, in order to share it with my acutal company.
 I guess I will update it in english asap!